WHYAMERICASUCKS.COM

 What Needs To Improve Next

-The next improvements should make the public site more useful and more trustworthy at the same time: clearer source tables, better correction notes, stronger source-submission protection, and downloadable records packets for readers.
+The next improvements should make the public site more useful and more trustworthy: clearer source tables, better correction notes, stronger source-submission protection, and downloadable records packets.

 Source-led data tables